 Tiree is a great place to be active – the air is fresh, the views are amazing, it’s an unspoilt landscape to just enjoy being out in.

 You can find out more about Tiree at www.isleoftiree.com

 Caledonian MacBrayne run the ferry service to the islands.
 During the summer there is a ferry every day, it takes 4 hours from Oban and the departure times vary throughout the week.
 From October to March this timetable is reduced to 4 ferries a week.
 Although the ferry journey can be a hassle sometimes it actually serves to make Tiree more remote, enhancing the feel that you really are coming out to a tiny island out in the sea away from all the pressures of mainland life.

 See the Isle of Tiree Community website for a detailed accommodation list.
-For guest house accommodation I would recommend Rockvale Guest House, they do THE BEST breakfast!
-For self catering check out Ceabhar Guest House, the Hynish Centre and Millhouse Hostel are all very good, with Ceabhar doing evening meals using local produce and with a great selection of ales.
-There’s a few B&Bs with the newest one being the very smart Beach House located in a beautiful part of the island.
+For guest house accommodation we recommend Rockvale Guest House, they do THE BEST breakfast!
+For self catering check out Ceabhar Guest House and Millhouse Hostel.
+For a Tiree B&B experience there’s the very smart Beach House located in a beautiful part of the island.
 Camping is available at the Wild Diamond campsite in Balinoe.
 For larger groups the best option is the Hynish Centre who can offer full board accommodation.

 If you’re sweating it out in the gym there’s no better place to eat out than right next door at Ceabhar restaurant in Sandaig – great specials, a selection of real ales and warm hospitality from Duncan & Polly.
 There’s also the Tiree Lodge Hotel, Scarinish Hotel, Farmhouse Cafe and the Cobbled Cow tearoom.

 Things to do